bfg5000/rg350_skins/README.md

 # Installation
 Download and unzip.\
-Copy the MatBlack, MatClear and MatGrey folder to /media/home/.gmenu2x/skins Select the skin and reboot
+Copy the MatBlack, MatClear and MatGrey folder to /media/home/.gmenu2x/skins\
+C
+Select the skin and reboot

 # Previews Arts